-- Section 6.
-Section 13-15-112, MCA, is amended to read: - "13-15-112.
-Appointment of counting boards.
-(1) To count votes in any election under this title, when election judges are appointed under 13-4-101, each county's governing body shall designate one or more groups of three of the election judges to act as counting boards.
-The governing body may also designate one or more groups of three of the election judges to act as absentee ballot counting boards under 13-15-104. - (2) The number of youth election judges serving on a county board may not exceed the number of qualified electors serving on the board."

-2 Section 7.
-Section 13-19-307, MCA, is amended to read:
+1 when election judges are appointed under 13-4-101, each county's governing body shall designate one or more 2 groups of three of the election judges to act as counting boards.
+The governing body may also designate one or 3 more groups of three of the election judges to act as absentee ballot counting boards under 13-15-104.
+4 (2) The number of youth election judges serving on a counting board may not exceed the number of 5 qualified registered electors serving on the counting board."
+6 7 Section 7.
+Section 20-20-109, MCA, is amended to read: 8 "20-20-109.

-"13-19-307.
-Places of deposit.
-(1) (a) The election administrator shall designate the election administrator's office and may designate one or more places in the political subdivision in which the election is being conducted as places of deposit where ballots may be returned in person by the elector or the elector's agent or designee.

-- (b) If the election administrator's office is not accessible pursuant to 13-3-205, the election administrator shall designate at least one accessible place of deposit. - (2) Prior to election day, ballots may be returned to any designated place of deposit during the days and times set by the election administrator and within the regular business hours of the location. - (3) On election day, each location designated as a place of deposit must be open as provided in 13-1-106, and ballots may be returned during those hours. - (4) The election administrator may designate certain locations as election day places of deposit, and any designated location functions as a place of deposit only on election day. - (5) Each place of deposit must be staffed by at least two election officials who, except for election judges serving in elections under Title 20, chapter 20, are selected in the same manner as provided for the selection of election judges in 13-4-102, not including youth election judges. - (6) The election administrator shall provide each designated place of deposit with an official ballot transport box secured as provided by law."

-Section 8.
-Section 20-20-109, MCA, is amended to read:

-- "20-20-109.
 Election judges -- qualifications -- training.
-(1) Election judges An election judge must be: - 24 (a) a qualified registered electors elector of the school district in which they serve the individual serves;

-25 or

-- (b) a youth election judge, as defined in 13-1-101, who meets the requirements of 13-4-107. - 27 (2) An In an election precinct where a candidate's name appears on the ballot, an election judge may 28 not be: - 29 (a) the candidate; - 30 (b) an ascendant, descendant, brother, or sister of a the candidate; or

-4 / \ 11.1.4 1.1 1 (2) (0) (1) 1 (C) the spouse of t ne candidate or of any of the i individuals list ed in subsection けいけい

-(3) School election judges must meet the training and certification requirements of 13-4-203."

-- Section 9.
-Section 20-20-203, MCA, is amended to read: - "20-20-203.
+(1) Election judges.
+An election judge must 9 be: 10 (a) a qualified registered electors elector of the school district in which they serve the individual 11 serves; or (b) a youth election judge, as defined in 13-1-101, who meets the requirements of 13-4-107.
+12 (2) An In an election precinct where a candidate's name appears on the ballot, an election judge may 13 14 not be: (a) the candidate; 15 16 an ascendant, descendant, brother, or sister of a-the candidate; or 17 the spouse of the candidate or of any of the individuals listed in subsection (2)(b). (c) 18 (3) School election judges must meet the training and certification requirements of 13-4-203."
+19 20 Section 8.
+Section 20-20-203, MCA, is amended to read: 21 "20-20-203.
 Resolution for poll hours, polling places, and judges.
-(1) At the trustee meeting when a school election is called, the trustees shall: - (a) except as provided in 20-20-106(3), establish the time at which the polls are to open if in their discretion they determine that the polls must be open before noon; - (b) establish the polling places for the election, using the established polling places for general elections within the district wherever possible; and - (c) appoint at least three judges for each polling place. - (2) An election judge appointed under subsection (1)(c) may include a youth election judge, as defined in 13-1-101, who meets the requirements of 13-4-107.
-However, the number of youth election judges assigned to a polling place may not exceed the number of election judges who are qualified registered electors assigned to the polling place, and a youth election judge may not serve as the chief election judge at any polling place. - (2)(3) There must be one polling place in each district unless the trustees establish additional polling places.
+(1) At the trustee meeting when 22 a school election is called, the trustees shall: 23 (a) except as provided in 20-20-106(3), establish the time at which the polls are to open if in their 24 discretion they determine that the polls must be open before noon; 25 (b) establish the polling places for the election, using the established polling places for general 26 elections within the district wherever possible; and 27 (c) appoint at least three judges, which can include youth election judges, for each polling place.

+(2) The number of youth election judges assigned to a polling place may not exceed the number of election."

+1 election judges who are qualified registered electors assigned to the polling place.

+(3) A youth election judge may not serve as the chief election judge at any polling place.

+(2)(4) There must be one polling place in each district unless the trustees establish additional polling places.
 If more than one polling place is established, the trustees shall define the boundaries for each polling place so that the boundaries for each polling place are coterminous with county precinct boundaries existing within a district.
-If the site of a polling place is changed from the polling place site used for the last preceding school election, special reference to the changed site of the polling place must be included in the notice for the election."
+If the site of a polling place is changed from the polling place site used for the last preceding school election, special reference to the changed site of the polling place must be included in the notice for the

-- NEW SECTION.
-Section 10.
-Termination.
-[This act] terminates September 30, 2021. - 24 END -
+9 - END -